zack2016/smarthome/doc/developer/source/logics.rst

    cycle: 60 = 100

-This triggers the logic every 60 minutes and passes the value 100 to the logic.
+This triggers the logic every 60 seconds and passes the value 100 to the logic.
 The object ``trigger['value']`` can be queried and will here result in '100'

+**Since SmartHomeNG v1.3** there are extended configuration options.

+The value for the ``cycle duration`` can be provided as follows:

+1. a number defining the duration in seconds, can be optionally followed by an ``s``
+2. a number follows by an ``m`` to define the duration in minutes

 crontab
 ~~~~~~~